seppmail/SEPPmail365cloud/README.md

 ### Routing mode "seppmail*

-Routing mode "seppmail" allows you to use the full power of the SEPPmail.Cloud!
+Routing mode "inline" allows you to use the full power of the SEPPmail.Cloud!
 In this scenario, the __mx-record of the e-mail domain is set to the SEPPmail cloud hosts__.
 Inbound e-mails flow to the SEPPmail.Cloud, are scanned, treated cryptographically and then flow to Microsoft via connectors.
 Same is outbound, the mails simply pass the SEPPmail.Cloud before leaving to the internet.

 ![seppmail](./Visuals/seppmail365cloud-mxseppmail.png)

-### Routing mode "microsoft"
+### Routing mode "parallel"

 This routing mode is similar to the way you would integrate any SEPPmail Appliance (self hosted or MSP) with ExchangeOnline.
 E-mails flow to Microsoft, and are looped through SEPPmail based on the need for cryptographic treatment.
 No SEPPmail Virus or SPAM filter is possible in this configuration.